cc59chong/Google-Business-Intelligence-Professional-Certificate/README.md

 > 5. Processing speeds and privacy settings
 #### Week 3 Automate and monitor
 Create dashboards that effectively monitor data over time; Learn how to ask questions and communicate with customers.<br>
-The whole course simulated the actual scenes in the work, created and improved the dashboard according to the back-and-forth Emails requirements of the Supervisor.
+The whole course simulated the actual scenes in the work, created and improved the dashboard according to the back-and-forth Emails requirements of the Supervisor.<br><br>
 **Keywords**
 > 1.	`Case study`: Minnesota Department of Transportation (Prepare the project)
 >> a.
-Activity: Create your charts
+Activity: Create your charts <br>
 >> b.
-Activity: Create your dashboard
+Activity: Create your dashboard <br>
 >> c.
-Activity: Iterate on your dashboard
+Activity: Iterate on your dashboard <br>
 #### Week4 Present business intelligence insights
-Learn how to present a dashboard, how to prepare a portfolio, resume, interview techniques.
+Learn how to present a dashboard, how to prepare a portfolio, resume, interview techniques.<br><br>
 **Keywords**
 > 1. Business intelligence presentation example
 > 2.	`Case study`: Ipsos - Informing stakeholders with compelling data visualizations